Bone nutrition is an issue of growing importance as rates of poor bones are on the increase. One of the main reasons for this is the aging population.

 Optimal Bone Nutrition

 Bone is living tissue that is continually being broken down and rebuilt.
 As we age bone breakdown begins to outweigh bone rebuilding, however, we can alter the rate at which this occurs.
 Lifestyle factors such as poor nutrition, smoking, alcohol, excessive caffeine consumption and lack of exercise all contribute to the rate of breakdown.
 It is important that adequate intake of essential bone nutrients continues throughout life to help maximise and maintain bones and minimise the rate of breakdown.
+Wondering about your health finance read this for when you need a loan most, in your financial.

 Why Are Your Bones Important?